 The Black Soldiers Memorial in Norfolk honors the Black American Union soldiers that fought in the Civil War.

 With nearly 60% of Black Americans living in Chesapeake during the Revolutionary era, Colonial Williamsburg is an important location when it comes to Black history.
 Learn about the slaves that worked the plantations and farms in the region when you visit the Slave Quarter at Carter’s Grove in Colonial Williamsburg.

 Housed in Roanoke’s Center of the Square, the Harrison Museum is a cultural and educational institution that preserves and interprets Black American history, specifically the history of the Roanoke Valley and the surrounding areas.

-Learn more about these notable Black history destinations and more in Part 1 and Part 2 of the African American Historic Sites articles, written by University of Richmond Professor and Historian Lauranett Lee.
+Learn more about these notable Black history destinations and more in Part 1 and Part 2 of the Black History Sites articles, written by University of Richmond Professor and Historian Lauranett Lee.
 Looking for other places to learn about Black history in Virginia?
 Continue your educational journey by visiting more Black History Sites, located throughout the Commonwealth.